 This notice describes how mental health and medical information about you may be used and disclosed and how you can get access to this information.
 Please review it carefully.

-Jay Karr, LPC – Reclaim Your Path LLC
+Jay Karr, LPCC – Reclaim Your Path LLC

 2130 Arlington Ave., Upper Arlington, OH 43221

 I. Uses and Disclosures for Treatment, Payment, and Health Care Operations

 I may use or disclose your protected health information (PHI), for treatment, payment, and health care operations purposes in most instances without your consent under HIPAA, but I will obtain consent in another form for disclosing PHI for other reasons, including disclosing PHI outside of my practice, except as otherwise outlined in this Policy.
 In all instances, I will only disclose the minimum necessary information in order to accomplish the intended purpose.
 To help clarify these terms, here are some definitions:

 - “PHI” refers to information in your health record that could identify you.